ClementPla/RetinalViT/README.md

 We rely on [DLPack](https://github.com/dmlc/dlpack) for an efficient transfer of tensors between PyTorch and cugraph (see our [code](src/vitRet/models/prototypes_vit/cluster/cluster.py) for details).

 # Datasets
-Here all the datasets used in our paper.
+This is the list of datasets used in the paper.
 Please cite the authors accordingly.

  - [EyePACS](https://www.kaggle.com/c/diabetic-retinopathy-detection/data) (and the [test solution file](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/discussion/16149)).
  - [Aptos](https://www.kaggle.com/c/aptos2019-blindness-detection/data)
  - [DDR](https://github.com/nkicsl/DDR-dataset)
  - [IDRiD](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid)